departmentfortransport/street-manager-docs/docs/open-data/index.md

 ## Onboarding approach
 {: .govuk-heading-m}
-This section outlines the proposed onboarding approach which is to be confirmed.
+This section outlines the onboarding approach.
 {: .govuk-body}

 <ol class="govuk-list govuk-list--number">
   <li>Configure a POST endpoint which is accessible by AWS's Simple Notification Service (SNS).
 See <a href="https://github.com/departmentfortransport/street-manager-event-subscriber/tree/master/httpSubscriber"> Example HTTP subscriber </a></li>
   <li>Contact DFT using data.gov.uk landing page to register interest in Open Data, supplying address of POST endpoint</li>
-  <li>Accept applicable terms and conditions</li>
+  <li>Accept Terms of Use</li>
   <li>DFT adds a new subscriber to the relevant topics</li>
   <li>Subscriber makes a GET request to the <code>SubscribeURL</code> in the confirmation message from SNS</li>
   <li>Subscriber verify message contents using the signature before processing</li>